0xPolygon/polygon-docs/docs/zkEVM/architecture/high-level/smart-contracts/bridging.md

 To bridge assets from L1 to L2, the sender first transfers the token into the bridge by locking the asset on the origin network (L1).

-The bridge smart contract mints an equivalent asset, called a wrapped token, on the destination network (L2).
+When executing `claimAsset`, the bridge smart contract mints a wrapped token of the original asset on the destination network (L2).
+The wrapped token is a generic ERC20.

 Once minted, the recipient can claim the token on the destination network (L2).